Building a willow chair is incredibly satisfying. Just imagine, when you've finished you can literally sit back and enjoy your endeavours.

 - Cordless drill, selection of bits

 - Bristle paintbrush

 How To Guide

-- Using small bow saw or secateurs, cut shoots to length, as described in cutting chart.
+- Decide on the size of chair that you would like to build.
+Using a small bow saw or secateurs, cut shoots to length, as described in cutting chart.

 - To make sides: On work table lay out side beams and front and back legs.
 Using corner of table as a square, position 1 back leg on table parallel to and alongside edge of table; move bottom (foot) of back leg in 3 in from side edge of table, ensuring that it touches bottom edge of table.
 This is back slope of chair.
 Place 1 front leg 20 in from bottom of back leg parallel to side edge of table (not sloped).

 - Place top and bottom side beams (parallel to bottom edge of table) across front and back legs, with bottom beam 4 in up from leg bottoms.
 Position front end of top side beam approx. 1 in down from top of front leg.
 Adjust front and back legs to appropriate width.
 Using 2-1/2-in nails, fasten beams in place.
 Repeat for other side, making mirror image of first side.